 I am a former physicist and software design engineer turned teacher and academic.
 I am now moving to Leeuwarden after living for the past 14 years in London, a city I am both happy and sad to leave behind.
-In the photo, you can see my niece and myself dancing around at her home in Jerusalem.

 My main interest lies at the crossroads of data and society, where new ideas emerge and where old ideas appear in a fresh new light.
 Consider that fifty years ago, scholars from a range of disciplines (e.g., philosophy and statistics) were pretty confident that they have resolved all the central puzzles in the theory of causality.

 Few could have anticipated that within a couple of decades, new discoveries would be made, upending our understanding of cause and effect.
 Fewer still could have anticipated that these contributions would be made by scholars of computer science, of all disciplines.